 Filmfare announces the nominations for the 69th SOBHA Filmfare Awards South 2024 with Kamar Film Factory

-Filmfare has announced the 69th SOBHA Filmfare Awards South 2024 with Kamar Film Factory, at a press conference held on Tuesday at SOBHA Neopolis, Bengaluru.
+Bengaluru: Filmfare has announced the 69th SOBHA Filmfare Awards South 2024 with Kamar Film Factory, at a press conference held on Tuesday at SOBHA...

 Bengaluru: Filmfare has announced the 69th SOBHA Filmfare Awards South 2024 with Kamar Film Factory, at a press conference held on Tuesday at SOBHA Neopolis, Bengaluru.
 This prestigious event honours the best in Telugu, Tamil, Kannada, and Malayalam cinema.
 A special surprise was planned in the press conference where dignitaries unveiled the iconic black lady for the 69th SOBHA Filmfare Awards South 2024 with Kamar Film Factory.
 The coveted trophy was unveiled by Malavika Mohanan, actor, Rukmini Vasanth, actor, Jitesh Pillaai, Editor-in-Chief of Filmfare, along with Sumeet Chunkhare, Chief Marketing and Communications Officer, SOBHA Limited, Kamar D, Kamar Film Factory.